ebovio/ap-labs/challenges/chal3/chat/README.md

 --------------------
 go run server.go -host <host> -port <port number> (in one terminal)

-go run client.go -user <name> -server <server> (you can run as much clients as you wants by opening a new terminal)
+go run client.go -server <server> (you can run as much clients as you wants by opening a new terminal)